 Many of these distractions are short-lived or easy to overlook.
-However, the little time it takes you to pick up something you dropped or focus on a conversation with other occupants of the vehicle may be enough time to cause a collision.
+However, the few seconds it takes you to pick up something you dropped or focus on a conversation with other occupants of the vehicle may be enough time to cause a collision.

 Compensation for Distracted Driving Accidents

 If you think your accident and resulting injury may have been caused by a distracted driver, then you may have a case to pursue compensation for your injury.
 You may be able to recover damages such as:

 - Medical costs and expenses for ongoing treatment

 - Loss of future earnings and earning capacity, if the accident affects your ability to work